b3-exmo/b3-exmo.github.io/docs/Culture/Infallibility.md

 &nbsp;

 So what do we do when they make mistakes?
-We're told that [[14 Fundamentals#4|God removes a prophet]] if they are unworthy of the position.
+We're told that [[14 Fundamentals#*4.
+The prophet will never lead the Church astray.*|God removes a prophet]] if they are unworthy of the position.
 If we see a church leader make an egregious mistake, or catch them deliberately lying, what do we do?
 God hasn't removed Dallin Oaks from his position in church leadership.
 So who holds church leadership to account?

 The saga around one [Nemo the Mormon](https://www.youtube.com/@NEMOTHEMORMON) revolves around this issue.
 Nemo [documents and outlines](https://drive.google.com/file/d/1JdHLi4JH1SC5dMsaVX60mwvLECox5Qe9/view) apostles doing things unbecoming of a representative of Christ.
 If a bishop warrants complaint, go one level higher to the stake authority.
 If a stake authority warrants complaint, escalate to area authority.
 Area, then to apostle.
 Apostle, first presidency.
 But what if the [[SEC|first presidency does something]] egregious?
 Who holds them to account for their actions?